 Signals (Mercury ‘82) Rating: A-

-I have an affection for this album that most people (barring Rush fanatics, who love everything the band does) don’t seem to share, though further slippage is evident, most obviously on a pair of filler-ish side two tracks; a weak chorus mars “Kid Gloves” and "Red Lenses" isn't much of a tune despite being a Neil Peart tour de force on the drums (the term "math rock" comes to mind here, and not in a good way).
-And though Lifeson’s guitar seems like an afterthought at times (he plays more rhythm than lead guitar), Peart's electronic drums scream "1980s!" (again, that's not a good thing), and “The Body Electric” has lyrics that only an android can appreciate, who but Rush could take “1-0-0-1-0-0-1 S.O.S.” lyrics and make an oddly catchy chorus out of it?
-OK, I understand those who would question why anyone would even try, but really, some of Peart’s best lyrics appear in some of the other songs here, including the anthemic first track (and modest hit single) “Distant Early Warning,” the album’s heaviest rocker which demonstrates the band’s fascination with Cold War isolationism (it's worth noting that the gloomy, cold music on the album is a perfect match for the stylish album cover, one of the band's best).
+I have an affection for this album that most people (barring Rush fanatics, who love everything the band does) don't seem to share, despite a pair of lesser tracks on side two ("Kid Gloves" and "Red Lenses").
+And though Lifeson's guitar seems like an afterthought at times (he plays more rhythm than lead guitar), Peart's electronic drums scream "1980s!" (again, that's not a good thing), and "The Body Electric" has lyrics that only an android can appreciate, who but Rush could take "1-0-0-1-0-0-1 S.O.S." lyrics and make an oddly catchy chorus out of it?
+OK, I understand those who would question why anyone would even try, but really, some of Peart's best lyrics appear in some of the other songs here, including the anthemic first track (and modest hit single) "Distant Early Warning," the album's heaviest rocker which demonstrates the band's fascination with Cold War isolationism (it's worth noting that the gloomy, cold music on the album is a perfect match for the stylish album cover, one of the band's best).
 The reggaefied verses again nod to The Police, but really the song is all about the surge on its chorus, as this is a synth-drenched but genuinely exciting rocker.
-After "Distant Early Warning" comes a pair of the band's most moving songs, as the album is nothing if not frontloaded.
-“Afterimage” is a highly atmospheric, emotional song about the loss of a dearly departed friend, while the deeply affecting “Red Sector A” brings the horrors of the Holocaust vividly to life, a topic that clearly hit close to home as Geddy Lee's parents were Holocaust survivors.
-Elsewhere, "The Enemy Within" completes the "Fear Trilogy" (again presented in reverse chronological order) with probably its weakest entry, but it's still a solid album track, with an interesting ska influence though it's still decidedly atmospheric, while "Between The Wheels" is something of an "overlooked gem" and provides a surging, soaring finale.
-So, even though it’s a bit inconsistent by Rush standards and it further veers away from rocking out in favor of mechanized atmospherics, Grace Under Pressure (produced by Peter Henderson instead of Terry Brown) is still a very good album containing several truly excellent songs.
+After "Distant Early Warning" comes a pair of the band's most moving (and most underrated) songs, as the album is quite frontloaded.
+"Afterimage" is a highly atmospheric, emotional song about the loss of a dearly departed friend, while the deeply affecting "Red Sector A" brings the horrors of the Holocaust vividly to life, a topic that clearly hit close to home as Geddy Lee's parents were Holocaust survivors.
+Elsewhere, "The Enemy Within" completes the "Fear Trilogy" (again presented in reverse chronological order) with a very good album track, with an interesting reggae influence though it's still decidedly atmospheric, while "Between The Wheels" is an "overlooked gem" and provides a surging finale (highlighted by a superb guitar solo).
+So, even though it has some slippage on side two and it further veers away from rocking out in favor of mechanized atmospherics, Grace Under Pressure (produced by Peter Henderson instead of Terry Brown) is still a very good album with several stellar songs.